 • Analyze your existing digital marketing strategy to ensure it’s comprehensive and covers all functions

-• Implement the CRO tactics we discussed in this guide
+• Apply the CRO tactics outlined in this guide to optimize the buying journey